lipinght/PBICookbook/AdvAnalytics/AIVisualLab.md

 ![qa5.png](images/qa5.png)

-8. Close the **Q&A setup** window, click **publish** on the ribbon on home tab.
+8. Close the **Q&A setup** window, click **publish** on the ribbon on home tab.(skip if you dont have power bi service access)

 ![qa10.png](images/qa10.png)

 9. Choose the workspace you created in the [prerequisite](Prerequisite.md#provision-workspace), click **select**.
-You might be prompted to give your pbix a name and save it before publish you have not saved your pbix before.
+You might be prompted to give your pbix a name and save it before publish you have not saved your pbix before.(skip if you dont have power bi service access)

-10. After the report is published, you can go to the report by clicking **Open xxxx.pbix** in Power BI, or go to power bi workspace, and navigate to the report that you published.
+10. After the report is published, you can go to the report by clicking **Open xxxx.pbix** in Power BI, or go to power bi workspace, and navigate to the report that you published.(skip if you dont have power bi service access)

 ![qa11.png](images/qa11.png)

-11. In the published report, type in **average height by sex**, then type in **average height by universe**
+11. In the published report, type in **average height by sex**, then type in **average height by universe**(skip if you dont have power bi service access)

 ![qa12.png](images/qa12.png)

 ![qa13.png](images/qa13.png)

-12. Click on **universe**, then click on **ask (your username) to add universe**
+12. Click on **universe**, then click on **ask (your username) to add universe**(skip if you dont have power bi service access)

 ![qa14.png](images/qa14.png)

 13. Go back to Power BI Desktop, click on the gear icon to open Q&A setting, you can review questions that end users have been asking in **review questions** tab.
-Click on **fix needed** next to the question **average height by universe**
+Click on **fix needed** next to the question **average height by universe**(skip if you dont have power bi service access)

 **Note:** You do not need to be using the original pbix in order to review questions, you can also open a new pbix, click a Q&A visual, go to Q&A setting, and in **review questions**, click on **choose a different dataset** and choose the dataset that you just published.

 ![qa6.png](images/qa6.png)

-14. The window will go to **Teach Q&A** with the question that needs fixing, alternatively, you can submit a question manually.
+14. The window will go to **Teach Q&A** with the question that needs fixing, alternatively, you can submit a question manually.(skip if you dont have power bi service access)

 ![qa7.png](images/qa7.png)

 15. Type in **publisher** after **universe refers to** click **save**.
-Q&A will now understand what universe means in future questions.
+Q&A will now understand what universe means in future questions.(skip if you dont have power bi service access)

 ![qa8.png](images/qa8.png)